BuckWoody/PresentationsAndBlogs/SQLtoPostgres/03_-_TSQL_to_PL_pgSQL.md

 -- PostgreSQL (using ||):
 SELECT au_fname || ' ' || au_lname AS full_name FROM authors;

--- PostgreSQL (using CONCAT — null-safe, works in both systems):
+-- PostgreSQL (using CONCAT,  null-safe, works in both systems):
 SELECT CONCAT(au_fname, ' ', au_lname) AS full_name FROM authors;
 ```